lembn/CLUNKS/README.md

 ***C**ommand* ***L**ine* ***U**nification* ***N***etwor***k*** ***S**ystem*

-**CLUNKS** is a system to provide simple LAN video conferencing for large businesses and establishments.
-Users only need to create a **CLUNK** server on their network, and they will be able to host and join logical entities on the server to communicate with any users added to it. **CLUNKS** currently runs with messaged based communication but has the underlying framework in place to be compatible with video and audio comminucation aswell.
+**CLUNKS** is a system to provide simple LAN communication services for large businesses and establishments.
+Users will need to create a **CLUNK** server on their network, and from there, the clients are able to log into pre-made user accounts, which can use to host, join logical entities on the server to communicate with any users added to it. **CLUNKS** currently runs with messaged based communication but has the underlying framework in place to be compatible with video and audio comminucation aswell.

 While other similar programs may exist, they are usually bespoke softwares made pricately for specific environments and aren't desinged to be public and widely accesible like **CLUNKS** is.
 This means that they may not have the same security and performance benefits that comes built into **CLUNKS**, and the ones which do are often private or proprietary.

 **CLUNKS** is created with inclusion in mind, and aims to create a satisfying user experience for all machines, regardless of the power of the machine running the client.
 While this approach applies to the server also, the operation of **CLUNKS** can benifit largely from having the server running on a more powerful machine.
 Other services may not share this philoosphy, making **CLUNKS** great for quickly getting a system up and running for fast and secure communication in any environment.

+## The Plan

+The overall service will be broken down into three distinct exeuctable programs.
+First the client, a C# .NET5 Console Application that will connect to the server provide a user with all the means necessary to communicate with other server-users.

+Then there is the server program itself.
+The server is a C# ASP.NET Worker Service that can be built down into a Windows Service or daemon (appropriate to the operating system of the build machine) and executed once to run for long periods of time, and serve clients.
+The server will manage the user database and also will act as a secure 'middle-man' for the encryption so that users only ever need to store one asymmetric key (managed by the client program).
+While the default server and client are written in C#, all the server program does is expose a socket on its machine and process the data coming into that socket in a certain way.
+This means that theoretically, any program could be created in any language to connect to a **CLUNKS** server, so long as it followed the correct protocols and presented data in the right way (otherwise the new client would be rejected by the server).
+In a practical sense, the possibilites could range from a user creating their own simplified version of the **CLUNKS** client; to a user intergrating **CLUNKS** into a whole different application, so long as they had access to a server.
+Likewise, along with the server being openly acessible, the server is written abstracly enough that it could be implemented into a WAN - despite being targeted for a LAN configuration.
+This would simply involve hosting a **CLUNKS** server on a web server machine, allowing it to be accessed by any client with an internet connection.

+Finally there is the support program: ClunksEXP.
+The server is configured using `.exp` files, which are a configuration on `XML` that allows users to configure user accounts, entities on the server and different user privelleges.
+When the server is run, it can be told to load an `.exp` configuration into itself, which it will do, reconfiguring the server to whatever was defined in the `.exp` file.
+This not only makes different configurations easy and quick to change, but also makes them easy to share.
+If the server ran soley from a database file, the only way a configuration could be used twice is if the database was reconstructed, which could easily become a long and tedious task; or copied and shared, which could potentially take up very large amounts of disk space. `.exp` files are lightweight, and can be created and edited withing ClunksEXP, making server configuration and reconfiguration simple and easy and allowing server admins to easily share configurations between each other if they wish to do so.

+ClunksEXP is written in Python, a scripting language which best suits the objective the program is tring to achieve.
+The client and program are both written in cross-platform compatible languages, making **CLUNKS** as a whole a completely cross-platform service that can run on Windows, Linux and MacOS.

+## Feasabilty

+>*i.* The user hardware requirements for service are very feasible since **CLUNKS** is designed to run well on any system.
+Furthermore, in a LAN setting, a stable internet connection wouldn't even be required so long as there is a network for devices to connect to.
+The service could even be run in remote locations!

+>*ii.* In terms of comparing **CLUNKS** to other similar software solutions, there isn't much of a jump for users to adapt to between the current available systems and what **CLUNKS** aims to be.
+It should be simple to use and approachable to new users, making the change very feasible.

+>*iii.* The processing issues of the solution (from a programming perspective) aren't necessarily simple, but definitely possible, and since all major potential feasability issues have been considered, the project can be considered to be feasible in terms of coding, production and usage.

+## Objectives

 **CLUNKS** aims to:
 - Contain functionality that will allow users to communicate with each other via messages